basedwon/testr/readme.md

 # Testr

-Testr is a flexible and lightweight testing library for JavaScript.
+Testr is a flexible, lightweight and based testing library for JavaScript.
 It's designed to work seamlessly in both browser and Node.js environments.
 It supports a variety of features such as nesting, asynchronous execution, and exclusion/inclusion of test cases to streamline your testing workflow.

 ## Installation